bleader/LDPump/pages/1_quick_start.md

 # Why pumping

-It is not necesserally more efficient or faster than other techniques (i.e: pushing, paddling), but it feels to me it is the most surfy, fun and enjoyable way to skate.
+It is not necessarily more efficient or faster than other techniques (i.e: pushing, paddling), but it feels to me it is the most surfy, fun and enjoyable way to skate.
 It's up to you to make your own mind.